B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 - A HTML report per locus that contains the following components:

   - A table with summary data about the locus.
+  - A table with the locus annotations, if the user provided annotations for the locus.
+Otherwise, it will display a warning informing that no annotations were provided.
   - A tab panel with charts for the locus allele diversity.
   - A table with the total number and list of alleles that encode each distinct protein.
   - A table with the list of alleles that are not complete coding sequences and/or that are